robertorcosta/azure-docs.pt-br/articles/iot-edge/module-deployment-monitoring.md

 ## <a name="rollback"></a>Reversão

 As implantações podem ser revertidas em se você receber erros ou problemas de configuração.
-Como uma implantação define a configuração absoluta do módulo para um dispositivo do IoT Edge, outras implantações também devem estar voltadas para o mesmo dispositivo em uma prioridade mais baixa, mesmo se o objetivo é remover todos os módulos.
+Because a deployment defines the absolute module configuration for an IoT Edge device, an additional deployment must also be targeted to the same device at a lower priority even if the goal is to remove all modules.

 Execute as reversões na sequência abaixo: